nuvious/HTB-Lost-Modulus/README.md

-# Hack The Box (HTB) - Log Modulus Attack Walkthrough
+# Hack The Box (HTB) - Lost Modulus Attack Walkthrough

 This is a walkthrough and explanation of the [Lost Modulus]( https://app.hackthebox.com/challenges/lost-modulus) challenge on Hack The Box.